gdelataillade/alarm/README.md

 4. Submit a pull request with a detailed description of your changes.

 These are some features that I have in mind that could be useful:
+- [Android] Reschedule alarms after device reboot.
+- Notification actions: stop and snooze.
 - Use `ffigen` and `jnigen` binding generators to call native code more efficiently instead of using method channels.
-- Notification actions: stop and snooze.
 - Stop alarm sound when notification is dismissed.
-- Make alarm ring even if app was terminated.

 Thank you for considering contributing to this plugin.
 Your help is greatly appreciated!